datttrian/codecademy/flask-advanced-functionality/README.md

 Let’s get started!

-# Learn

-Introduction to Accounts
+# Introduction to Accounts

-Intro to Accounts with Flask
+## Intro to Accounts with Flask

 Accounts are the end result of gathering data necessary to create a user for a website.
 They also allow you to keep logging in to use the